MicrosoftDocs/fabric-docs/docs/data-factory/scope-activity.md

 ### Create the activity

 1. Create a new pipeline in your workspace.
 1. Search for **Scope** in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.
-You may need to expand the activities toolbar since there are many activities, sometimes more than can fit on its initially visible area.
+You might need to expand the activities toolbar since there are many activities, sometimes more than can fit on its initially visible area.

    :::image type="content" source="media/scope-activity/add-scope-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and Scope activity highlighted.":::